 GUIDE TABLE OF CONTENTS

-Because of the global pandemic, travel guidelines change frequently.
-Our friends at SafetyWing created a website that offers detailed information on containment measures, testing and treatment, and travel restrictions around the globe.
+Because of the current global situation, travel guidelines change very often.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before planning a trip to Delhi, be sure to check the Flatten the Curve website for information on travel restrictions to India.
 If you do decide to visit Delhi, then you may want to seriously consider getting travel insurance with COVID coverage.

 HOW TO APPLY FOR AN E-VISA TO INDIA